If you are thinking about starting an owner-operator trucking business, you’re probably wondering about the details:

-Becoming an Owner-OperatorTrucking is a $700 billion industry and it accounts for more than 5% of all of the full-time jobs in the United States.
+Trucking is a $900 billion industry and it accounts for more than 5% of all of the full-time jobs in the United States.
 While trucking has been a part of the transportation industry since the 1800s, the industry remains dynamic.
 Constant demand from consumers ensures that commercial trucking is as vital to the U.S. economy today as ever before, which makes becoming an owner-operator a smart career move.
-That being said, there is a lot that goes into running a successful trucking company and it can turn into a huge headache if you don’t go into it with all the right information.
+But there is a lot that goes into running a successful trucking company.
+It turn into a huge headache if you don’t go into it with all the right information.

 - Start by doing an honest self-assessment.
 This is important because running an owner operator trucking business is demanding both physically and mentally.
 Self-employed truckers spend lots of time on the road, even when compared to most company drivers.
 They must also be self-disciplined since they have no boss looking over their shoulder or reviewing their time card.
 At the very least, an owner operator should have a minimum of one year over-the-road experience, be in good physical health, and have access to good owner operator trucking software (more on that in a minute).

 - Decide whether you’re going to run solo or have a partner.
 Each option has its share of pros and cons.
 On the one hand, having a partner can keep you on the road longer, enhancing your bottom line.
 It can also stave off loneliness by giving you someone to talk to during those long hours on the road.
 On the other hand, it can tax your patience if you and the other person don’t hit it off.
-Plus, of course, it means sharing your revenues.
+Plus, it means sharing your revenues.
 Going solo can save you from these problems, but it also means you’ll be shouldering all the burdens yourself.

 - Be realistic about expenses.
 Sure, owner operators draw in a lot more money per mile than company drivers.
 But they also pay maintenance fees, taxes, and other costs to which most company drivers never give a second thought.
 When crunching the numbers, don’t forget about your personal expenditures while on the road.
 Allow a reasonable amount for restaurant meals and miscellaneous items.